mne-tools/mne-bids/CONTRIBUTING.md

 make pep
 ```

-We use [Black](https://github.com/psf/black) to format our code.
+We use [ruff](https://docs.astral.sh/ruff/) to format our code.
-You can simply call `black .` from the root of the `mne-bids` repository
+You can simply call `ruff format .` from the root of the `mne-bids` repository
 to automatically convert your code to follow the appropriate style.

 ### git pre-commit hooks